desertblade/OpenGD77-PNW/README.md

 Used https://github.com/mycodeplug/example-codeplug to generate intial code plug and tweaked for OpenGD77.

+Contains PNWdigital.net and seattledmr.org DMR repeaters and the analog repeaters in the area.

 Download zip and extract: https://github.com/desertblade/OpenGD77-PNW/archive/refs/heads/main.zip

 In OpenGC77 CPS got to File->CSV-Import CSV and choose the zip folder